 English Literature is a popular A level subject and there are usually three or four classes in each of Years 12 and 13.
 Students in Years 7, 8, 9 are taught in mixed ability classes.
 All students in the school take both IGCSE English Language (in Year 10) and IGCSE English literature (in Year 11).
 The Department is well resourced and is in its own stand-alone building, with an excellent range of written and audio-visual resources which supplement the school library.
 There are currently eight full-time members of the Department plus three part-time teachers.

-At Key Stage 3 students will write creatively and analytically, discuss prose, poems and plays and evaluate, debate and respond to a variety of literary and media texts.
+At Key Stage 3 students will write creatively and analytically, discuss prose, poems and plays and evaluate, debate and respond to a variety of literary, non-fiction and media texts.
 All students will study a Shakespeare text in each of years 7 to 9, but also modern prose, drama and poetry texts.
 There is a strong focus on developing students’ speaking and listening skills and also on fostering an enjoyment of reading.

 The Edexcel IGCSE English Language and IGCSE English Literature courses develop students’ understanding of the spoken word, their ability to convey meaning through written language and their skills in reading, interpreting and responding to material from a variety of sources.